 With 87% of event cancellations in March and April according to evenement.com, COVID-19 has of course not spared the event industry.
 Lockdown and social distancing as well as health instructions have a lot to do with it.

 A quick reaction from event creators was necessary.
-It materialized, after the shock, by the appearance of virtual events (whether via webinars, videoconferences ...) because almost all participants have a webcam and a microphone, especially in a context of telework (although it is still necessary to know how to make them work properly).
+It materialized, after the shock, by the appearance of virtual events (whether via webinars or videoconferences ) because the majority have a webcam and a microphone, especially in the context of WFH (although it is still necessary to know how to make them work properly).

-- It is a proof of your digital expertise (organizing a whole virtual event from scratch requires a good knowledge of new technologies and current tools).
+- It showcases your digital expertise (organizing a whole virtual event from scratch requires a good knowledge of new technologies and current tools).

-- Capturing allows replay and replay (we would all have loved to be able to relive an event in which we could not participate ...
+- Recording allows replay and replay (we would all have loved to be able to relive an event in which we could not participate .
 Except if there was a video capture during the event, it's possible).

-- Interaction and engagement remain possible (as in a physical event) through different solutions: polls, quizzes or chats and allow everyone to ask their question quickly without creating interruptions.
+- Interaction and engagement remain possible (like in a physical event) through different solutions: polls, quizzes, or chats and allow everyone to ask their question quickly without creating interruptions.

 - No audience limit!
-Your event is scalable at will and at zero marginal cost (unlike a face-to-face event) because you have no venue to book, no caterer to pay ...
+Your event is scalable at will and at zero marginal cost (unlike an on-site event) because you have no venue to book, no caterer to pay.

-- No direct human contact (yet very important for relational).
+- No direct human contact (yet very important for networking).

 - The attention is much more fragile (as a result, less emotional link with the event), Americans for example, are multitasking (The figure: 80% of Americans do several things at the same time on their screens).

-- A webinar format that has become commonplace and sometimes tiring, these formats are time-consuming and it is therefore difficult to engage participants.
+- A webinar format that has become commonplace and sometimes tiring, these formats are time-consuming and it is, therefore, difficult to engage with participants.